horitaka1999/ImageAnalysisSupporter/README.md

 # ImageAnalysisSupporter

-This is Image analysis supporter.
+This is Image analysis supporter and free Project.

 You can calculate angle of every spots.